 There are some affiliate links below, but they are all products I highly recommend.
 For more info, view my disclosure here.

 Arthritis in dogs is a painful ailment that can be caused by many factors, including genetics, ageing, obesity, or sudden changes in the weather.
-The good news is that there are several ways you can help your dog with this crippling disease.
+The good news is that there are several ways you can help your dog with this crippling disease and the chronic pain it brings.

 Arthritis in dogs is a condition that causes inflammation of the joints.
 It can also cause pain, stiffness, and limited range of motion.
-Dogs typically experience symptoms between the ages of nine and 14 years old.
+Dogs typically experience symptoms between the ages of nine and 14 years old, and it’s important for dog owners to be aware of the signs and symptoms.

-Symptoms vary depending on which joint is affected, but it typically involves both front or back legs.
+Symptoms vary depending on which of your dog’s joints are affected, but it typically involves both front or back legs.
 Some symptoms may include limping, difficulty jumping up or down stairs, or favoring of certain legs.

 Causes of Arthritis in Dogs